 It doesn’t take a genius to notice all the different ways that technology has changed our lives for the better.
 Thanks to the internet and social media apps, we are now just a click of a mouse button or touchpad away from our nearest and dearest, even if they live on the other side of the world.
 Sharing information and data has also never been easier and many people and companies are benefiting from secure shared storage platforms such as the cloud.
 But these aren’t the only ways our lives have benefited from tech.

-The health world has also been revolutionized by the introductions of some tech developments.
+The health world has also been revolutionized by the introductions of some tech developments, including those using machine intelligence.
 And it looks like many of these tech developments are going to continue to change and advance the various treatments, medicines, and consultations that we receive.
 In fact, 2018 is set to be the biggest year for tech influences in the world of health and medicine.
 Here are some of the big ones that many experts are forecasting.

 No More Paperwork